AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 ### Determining the Markup {#determining-markup}

 Whichever front-end development workflow you decide to implement for your project, the back-end developers and front-end developers must first agree on the markup.
 Typically AEM defines the markup, which is provided by the core components.
-[However this can be customized if necessary](/help/developing/customizing.md#customizing-the-markup).
+[However this can be customized if necessary.](/help/developing/customizing.md#customizing-the-markup)

-## ClientLibs Overview {#clientlibs}
+## Clientlibs Overview {#clientlibs}

-The frontend module is made available using an [AEM ClientLib](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/clientlibs.html).
-When executing the NPM build script, the app is built and the aem-clientlib-generator package takes the resulting build output and transforms it into such a ClientLib.
+The frontend module is made available using an [AEM clientlib.](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/clientlibs.html).
+When executing the NPM build script, the app is built and the `aem-clientlib-generator` package takes the resulting build output and transforms it into such a clientlib.

-A ClientLib will consist of the following files and directories:
+A clientlib will consist of the following files and directories:

 * `css/`: CSS files which can be requested in the HTML
 * `css.txt`: Tells AEM the order and names of files in `css/` so they can be merged